inf380p/fall2021/_posts/Elizard0926/2021-10-20-Elizard0926-trinket-post.md

     x = re.findall('[a-zA-Z0-9]\S+@\S+[a-zA-Z]\s([0-9])', line)
 ```

 Where I started to run into problems was when I was trying to take those numbers and append them into the empty list `num_lst` which I created earlier.
+Here is the correct code:

 ```python
 for line in hand: